zxc308/P4-tutorials/exercises/link_monitor/README.md

 ![topology](./link-monitor-topo.png)

-In order to monitor the link utilization our switch will maintain two register arrays:
+In order to monitor the link utilization our switches will maintain two register arrays:
 * `byte_cnt_reg` - counts the number of bytes transmitted out of each port since the last probe packet was transmitted out of